MikroElektronika/mikrosdk_click_v2/clicks/adc9/DETAILS.md

 ## Examples Description

-> This click is 8th channel analog to digital converter expansion board, usefull for projects
+> This Click is 8th channel analog to digital converter expansion board, usefull for projects
 > where we have demand for multi channel ADC conversion such as microcontrollers with small
 > number or none analog inputs.
 It offers integrated features, such as internal oscillator,
 > temperature sensor and burnout sensor detection, in order to reduce system component count